Jim Warren (computer specialist): Activism

 Warren founded and chaired the first Computers, Freedom and Privacy Conference, held in 1991.
 The conferences have continued, under other leadership, for more than 25 years, consistently drawing national and international attention and attendance.

 In 1993, he assisted Debra Bowen pro-bono, then a freshman member of the California State Assembly, in drafting Assembly Bill 1624 and organized much of the statewide support that helped it pass four committee votes and three floor votes without a single dissenting vote.
 When the law took effect on January 1, 1994, it made California the first state in the nation to open all of its computerized public legislative records, statutes, constitution and regulations, to fee-free access via the Internet.
 In this influential bill, he described the Internet, which was relatively unknown at the time, as "the largest nonproprietary, nonprofit cooperative public computer network".
 This was necessary to forestall objections from naive politicians to giving away public records to a private Internet "company".

 In 1995–1996, Warren served on the Advisory Panel on Electronic Filings of the California Secretary of State.
 This panel advised the Secretary on how-best to implement new mandates for computerizing political-campaign financial statements, and making them timely-available to the public in electronic form without excessive fees.

 In 1996–1997, he served on the California Senate's Task Force on Electronic Access to Public Records, that produced recommendations regarding how to make computerized state and local public government records available to the public in electronic form.
 Warren was one of the minority who advocated online access without agency fees, and charging no more than the direct incremental cost of copying, when copies were requested in physical form.
 The majority of Task Force members were from city and county agencies, almost entirely advocating making the records available in electronic form, but only for fees far in excess of direct copying costs.

 Political career

-In 1985, Warren was elected countywide, in a county of 700,000 population, to the board of trustees of the three-college San Mateo County Community College District, for 1986–1989.
+In the 1980s, Warren was elected countywide to the board of trustees of the three-college San Mateo County Community College District.

 In 1986, knowing he had no chance of winning, Warren nonetheless ran unsuccessfully for San Mateo County Supervisor against the then President of the County Board of Supervisors, Anna Eshoo, as a protest of her representation of the county's rural minority that composed much of her supervisorial district.